njd5475/whenz-lang/README.md

 # whenz-lang
-A simple outside the box language, built to remove traditional concerns.
+A simple expiremental outside the box language, built to remove traditional concerns.

 # Mantra
 @creator: It's not the amount of work a programmer does that makes him efficient.